-Assistant professor with the ASU-Hainan University Joint International Tourism College in the Watts College of Public Service and Community Solutions.

-Choe's research is at the nexus of people, parks, tourism and sustainability.
-Transferring U.S. models to various settings in Asia, she examines multiple themes (visitor behavior, urban parks, residents' perceptions of impact of tourism and events, community development), utilizing the latest technological advances within this context.
+Assistant Professor, Watts College of Public Service and Community Solutions Choe is with the ASU-Hainan University Joint International Tourism College.
+Her research is at the nexus of people, parks, tourism and sustainability.
+She transfers U.S. models to various settings in Asia, to examine multiple themes (visitor behavior, urban parks, residents' perceptions of impact of tourism and events, community development), utilizing the latest technological advances within this context.